zulip/python-zulip-api/zulip_bots/zulip_bots/bots/message_info/doc.md

-Simple Zulip bot that will respond to any query with a "beep boop".
+Zulip bot that will respond to a message with its word count.

-The helloworld bot is a boilerplate bot that can be used as a template for more sophisticated/evolved Zulip bots.
+The message_info bot is a bot that can be used to give some information about a message back in a private message.
+It is useful for making sure messages don't get too wordy.